I am an award-winning educator, filmmaker and scholar with an equal passion for all three areas.

 I am currently developing a research project investigating therapy-supported autobiographical fiction in the field of screenwriting.

 - 2016 Beyond My Brain (20 mins) Documentary video about a workshop for children with acquired brain injury art-making with research scientists, artists and clinicians.
 Made with the London Brain Project [Director, Co-camera operator, Editor].

-- 2015 ‘Character, Performance, Dialogue and Structure: a Comparative Analysis of Improvised and Scripted Filmmaking’, WIP presentation delivered at the 8th Screenwriting Research Network conference, University of London, September 9th-12th.
+- 2015 ‘Character, Performance, Dialogue and Structure: a Comparative Analysis of Improvised and Scripted Filmmaking’, a presentation of practice-based research delivered at the 8th Screenwriting Research Network conference, University of London.

 - 2014 ‘Contestations of Intercultural Collaboration: the Case of Whale Rider’, Chapter 3, Impure Cinema: Intermedial and Intercultural Approaches to Film, Eds.
 Lucia Nagib & Anne Jerslev.
 New York/London: I.B.
 Taurus, pp.43-64.
 978-1780765112.